lucasfernandoprojects/arduino-st7789-screen/README.md

 | CS          | D10         | Chip Select            |
 | BLK         | 5V          | Backlight (optional)   |

-📸 If you prefer, you can also follow the schematics below:</br>
+📸 If you prefer, you can follow the schematics below:</br>
 📝 *Double-check the pinout before powering on!*

 ![Arduino Nano with ST7789 schematics](images/arduino-nano-with-st7789.png)